drone-plugins/drone-artifactory/docs/DOWNLOAD_README.md

-A plugin to download files from Jfrog artifactory.
+A plugin to download files from JFrog Artifactory.

 Run the following script to install git-leaks support to this repo.
 ```